A guide to vegan makeup brands in the UK

 If you think there isn’t much cruelty free and vegan makeup in 2017 then think again!
-Below are our top picks for makeup brands sold online and in UK stores at a budget, moderate and luxury level price.
+Below are our top picks for vegan makeup brands sold online and in UK stores at a budget, moderate and luxury level price.

 Budget vegan makeup brands